 - Bring items and scents from home to make the place feel more like your own

-Whatever you can do to make the place feel private and secure will help you along during labor and make it easier for you to let go and cope with labor in the ways that work best for you.
+Whatever you can do to make the area feel private and secure will help you along during labor and make it easier for you to let go and cope with delivery in the ways that work best for you.

 I Recommend ‘The Thinking Woman's Guide to a Better Birth' from Amazon